DimYun/DSpectra/README.md

 # Read Me

 This repository contains a software implementation of algorithms for X-ray spectra automatic processing.
-The result of the work is an "objects-properties" array of data for NPK(S) 4-30-15(16) mineral fertilizer.
+The result of the work is an "objects-properties" array of data for NPK(S) 4-30-15(16) and others mineral fertilizer.

 **An array contains the following properties.**
 - the intensities of the characteristic lines (calculated from the smoothed spectrum and from the approximation of the lines as gauss line);